-Figure 1: Overview of proposed light handed framework for third party access in the NWIS
+Figure 2: Overview of proposed third party access regime in the NWIS

-The features of the proposed light handed regulatory framework are discussed in more detail below.
+The features of the proposed third party access regime are discussed in more detail below.

-2.1 Access framework objectives and design criteria
+2.1 Third party access regime objectives and design criteria

-The objective of introducing third party access through a light handed regulatory framework for the NWIS is to provide a more effective and efficient alternative to the current regulatory framework in the Electricity Networks Access Code 2004 (Access Code).
+The objective of introducing third party access through a light handed access regime for the NWIS is to provide a more effective and efficient alternative to the current regulatory framework in the Access Code.

-In developing the proposed NWIS access framework, the following design criteria have been adopted:
+In developing the proposed third party access regime, the following design criteria have been adopted:

-- clear delineation of connection, access, network development and operational rights and responsibilities between network owners, current and intending connected parties and the proposed ISO; - allowing generators currently contracted to specific loads and supplying them through NWIS networks, to maintain existing supply terms and conditions; - a pro-competitive bias that provides a level playing field for new entrant generators to connect and supply their own or third-party loads and minimises the extent to which network owners can use their network service role to favour their own generation or supplies to customers; and - a bias in favour of low-cost regulatory requirements that do not impose a regulatory burden on networks in advance of and disproportionate to any reasonable network connection and access requirements.
+- clear delineation of connection, access, network development and operational rights and responsibilities between network owners, current and intending connected parties and the proposed ISO; - allowing generators currently contracted to specific loads and supplying them through NWIS networks, to maintain existing supply terms and conditions; - a pro-competitive bias that provides a level playing field for new entrant generators to connect and supply their own or third party loads and minimises the extent to which network owners can use their network service role to favour their own generation or supplies to customers; and - a bias in favour of low-cost regulatory requirements that do not impose a regulatory burden on networks in advance of and disproportionate to any reasonable network connection and access requirements.